 Niddfest is one of Yorkshire’s finest literary, music and nature events.
 Just some of the names that have appeared before include Poet Laureate Carol Ann Duffy, Indian activist and writer Satish Kumar, author and journalist Hattie Garlick, acclaimed author and Hispanist Adam Feinstein, and TV personality and gardener Christine Walkden.

 For fiction and poetry fans who want a festival with a little bit of everything, Latitude is a must.
 It’s also family and kid-friendly, with creative activities for all ages.
-There are a number of stages/areas, including the Music & Film Arena, The Speakeasy for authors and poets, a Theatre, a Comedy Tent, the Wellcome Trust Tent for talks on humanities and social sciences, the Lavish Big Screen for filmic artworks, and crafting stations for children.
+There are a number of stages/areas, including the Music & Film Arena, The Speakeasy for authors and poets, a Theater, a Comedy Tent, the Welcome Trust Tent for talks on humanities and social sciences, the Lavish Big Screen for filmic artworks, and crafting stations for children.

-This inspiring event, The Borders Book Festival, has been running since June 2004 when it welcomed just 400 people to the Wynd Theatre in Melrose.
+This inspiring event, The Borders Book Festival, has been running since June 2004 when it welcomed just 400 people to the Wynd Theater in Melrose.
 Today, it is a 4 day extravaganza with over 100 different events for all ages and over 25,000 visitors.
 Held in the beautiful gardens of Harmony House in Melrose, you can expect to be entertained by speakers such as Vivian French, Rory Bremner, James Naughtie and Melvyn Bragg amongst many, many others.

 If you’re planning on exploring the UK then be sure to include at least one of these brilliant festivals into your itinerary.
 If you would like some advice on accommodation options, please do get in touch with us today.This entry was posted in Insider Tips and tagged book festivals, Literary Festivals, uk .